QR Codes

 Contact QR Codes (vCard)

 Contact QR codes are now managed through Digital Cards.
-Create a Digital Card with your contact details, then use the Share button to generate both a Link QR (opens your card page) and a Contact QR (saves your details directly to the scanner's phone).
+Create a Digital Card with your contact details, then click View on the card to download either a Card Page QR (opens your card page in a browser) or a Save Contact QR (saves your details directly to the scanner's phone).
 See the Digital Cards guide for details.

 URL QR codes link to web addresses.
 For contact QR codes, see Digital Cards